AlexanderGTumanov/SymbExpand/README.md

 ## Introduction
 In perturbative quantum field theory, observables are hypothesized to reside in spaces of polylogarithmic functions.
 In the simplest cases — such as scattering amplitudes and form factors of local operators with a small number of external momenta — these spaces are known to consist exclusively of generalized polylogarithms, without any elliptic behavior.

 These function spaces naturally possess Hopf algebra structures, which enable the transformation of functional analysis problems into linear algebra problems.
-This is achieved through the symbol map, which uniquely[^1] represents a polylogarithmic function as a tensor-product-like object:
+This is achieved through the **symbol map**, which uniquely[^1] represents a polylogarithmic function as a tensor-product-like object:

 $$
 \sum\limits_{I_n}\ c_{i_1\ldots i_n}\ a_{i_1}\otimes \ldots \otimes a_{i_n}\ .